nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Updating anime title: `rename`
 Updates the anime title for the user specified anime.
 Format: `rename INDEX n/NAME`

+Notes:
+* If multiple `n/NAME` is given in the command, the title of the added anime will be the last provided `NAME`

 Parameters:
 * [`INDEX`](#index)